agonisbytyqi/agonisbytyqi/README.md

-> I’m a software engineer specializing in building Web Applications.
-For the frontend I love building WebApplication using Angular & ASP.NET Core (Blazor or MVC / Razor Pages).
-As for the backend, I work with ASP.NET Core WebAPIs following Clean Architecture Principles.
+> Iâ€™m a software engineer specializing in building robust applications using .NET (C#).
+On the backend, I focus on developing scalable solutions while adhering to Clean Architecture principles, ensuring maintainability across various projects.
+I have experience working with microservices architecture, RabbitMQ for messaging, and implementing the Mediator and Event Bus patterns.
+Additionally, I have worked with repository patterns, the factory pattern, and Domain-Driven Design (DDD).
+For the frontend, I enjoy crafting dynamic user interfaces using Angular, integrating them seamlessly with my backend solutions.
+I have also had the opportunity to work on mobile app development, which has further enhanced my skills in creating seamless user experiences across different platforms.

 ---